iglee42/CustomHeads/README.md

 }
 ```

--You can redefine methods :
+You can redefine methods :

-  -activate
+  - activate() called when player use the head (right click)

-  -desactivate
+  - desactivate() called when player finish use the head ( called when an other head is already activated)

  Example:
  ```Java